 practitioners and even physician assistants can sometimes also be PCPs.

 A PCP is the person your child should see for a routine checkup

 or non-emergency medical care.
 If your child has a mild fever,

-short of breath or nauseated, a PCP usually can find the cause and decide what to
+or is short of breath or nauseated, a PCP usually can find the cause and decide what

 Usually, PCPs can treat conditions in their own offices.
 If they can't, they can